samhinshaw/stat540/homework/SamHinshawHomework.md

 If that equation isn't formatting correctly, make sure you're viewing the HTML version, not the .md version github has formatted.

+In the context of the statistical model, we are performing a t test on each gene, with moderated variance (via the empirical Bayes moderation).

 ## 3.2 Hits in Linear Model